Sharaal/sql-pg/README.md

 If the `valuesList` parameter is an array of objects (e.g. list of rows) the values of the objects will be used.

-## Pairs of column identifiers and values using as set of updates
+## Pairs of column keys and values using as set of updates

 ```javascript
 const updates = { columnA: 'new valueA', columnB: 'new valueB', columnC: 'new valueC' }